-- (The operation characteristic is shown on the - left) When using the Mitsubishi constant-torque motor - 1) Set "1" or any of "13" to "16", "50", "53", "54" in Pr.
-71. (This provides a 100% continuous torque characteristic in the low-speed range.) - 2) Set the rated current of the motor in Pr.
-9. - When 50% of the inverter rated output current 1 (current value) is set in Pr.
-9 - 2 The % value denotes the percentage to the inverter rated output current.
-It is not the percentage to the motor rated current. - When you set the electronic thermal relay 3 function dedicated to the Mitsubishi constanttorque motor, this characteristic curve applies to operation at 6Hz or higher.
+- (The operation characteristic is shown on the left) - When using the Mitsubishi constant-torque motor - Set "1" or any of "13" to "16", "50", "53", "54" in Pr.
+71. (This provides a 100% continuous torgue characteristic in the low-speed range.) - 2) Set the rated current of the motor in Pr.
+9. - 1 When 50% of the inverter rated output current (current value) is set in Pr: 9 - 2 The % value denotes the percentage to the inverter rated output current.
+It is not the percentage to the motor rated current. - 3 When you set the electronic thermal relay function dedicated to the Mitsubishi constanttorque motor, this characteristic curve applies to operation at 6Hz or higher.

-Protective function by electronic thermal relay function is reset by inverter power reset and reset signal input.
+- Protective function by electronic thermal relay function is reset by inverter power reset and reset signal input.
 Avoid unnecessary reset and power-OFF.

-When multiple motors are operated by a single inverter, protection cannot be provided by the electronic thermal relay function.
+When multiple motors are operated by a single inverter, protection cannot be provided by the electronic thermal relay - function.
 Install an external thermal relay to each motor.
 When the difference between the inverter and motor capacities is large and the setting is small, the protective characteristics of the electronic thermal relay function will be deteriorated.
 In this case, use an external thermal relay.
 A special motor cannot be protected by the electronic thermal relay function.
 Use the external thermal relay.
-Electronic thermal relay may not function when 5% or less of inverter rated current is set to electronic thermal relay setting.

-Short circuit current ratings
+Electronic thermal relay may not function when 5% or less of inverter rated current is set to electronic thermal relay. - Electronic thermal relay may not function when 5% or less of inverter rated current is set to electronic thermal relay setting. - Short circuit current ratings

-200V class
+•200V class

-Suitable For Use in A Circuit Capable of Delivering Not More Than 5 kA rms Symmetrical Amperes, 264 V Maximum.
-400V class
+Suitable For Use in A Circuit Capable of Delivering Not More Than 5 kA rms Symmetrical Amperes, 264 V Maximum. •400V class